AdrianArnaiz/AdrianArnaiz/content/publication/2025-09-LLM-Mental-Health/index.md

 # slides: ""
 ---

-This preprint introduces a unified framework to evaluate how large language models (LLMs) detect and respond to mental health crises, combining a novel taxonomy, a curated dataset, and expert-based assessments.
-The findings reveal that, while LLMs can offer support in many situations, they also pose significant safety risks — particularly when handling subtle crisis signals.
+This article in *JMIR Mental Health* introduces a unified framework to evaluate how large language models (LLMs) detect and respond to mental health crises, combining a novel taxonomy, a curated dataset, and expert-based assessments.
+The findings reveal that, while LLMs can offer support in many situations, they also pose significant safety risks, particularly when handling subtle crisis signals.
 The work highlights critical challenges and provides a foundation for safer, more effective AI-driven mental health interventions.